 Our primary product development focus is on diseases and disorders of the CNS, which represent a major segment of the global healthcare environment.
 Espicom Business Intelligence, a provider of business information for the pharmaceutical and other industries, estimates the total worldwide CNS pharmaceutical market was \$65 billion in 2004.
 Three of the top ten selling drugs in the world in 2004, Eli Lilly's Zyprexa, Pfizer's Zoloft and Wyeth's Effexor, treat diseases and disorders of the CNS.
 However, despite their commercial success, many current CNS drugs are only moderately effective or are accompanied by significant side effects or other drawbacks.
 Accordingly, we believe that substantial opportunities exist for new therapies that address CNS diseases and disorders.
-We are currently conducting Phase II clinical trials of TC-1734 in AAMI and mecamylamine hydrochloride in major depressive disorder.
+We are currently conducting a Phase II clinical trial of mecamylamine hydrochloride for depression as an add-on therapy to citalopram hydrobromide.
 We are also currently conducting a Phase I multiple rising dose clinical trial of TC-2696, our product candidate for pain.
 We expect AstraZeneca to initiate Phase II clinical trials of TC-1734 in Alzheimer's disease and cognitive deficits in schizophrenia in the first half of 2007.